pikvm/pikvm/README.md

 -----

 # Setting up the hardware
-Here is a diagram of how you connect all of the pieces (click to full size).
-Build everything as shown in the diagram and insert the flexible cable of HDMI bridge into the narrow white connector on the Raspberry Pi (the closest one to the USB).
+Here is a diagram shows that how to connect all of the pieces (click to full size).
+Build everything as shown in the diagram and insert the flexible cable of the HDMI bridge into the narrow white connector on the Raspberry Pi (the closest one to the USB).

 ## v2 Diagram
 <img src="v2.png" alt="drawing" width="400"/>

 **Raspberry Pi 4 note**: since it uses one USB-C female connector to giving power and keyboard/mouse/drive emulation you also need to make a special Y-cable to split DATA and POWER lines of USB-C (see [reasons](https://github.com/pikvm/docs/issues/11)).
 You can make it from two suitable connecting cables, or solder from scratch.
 Be sure to check the circuit diagram, otherwise you may damage your devices.
-Pinout specific used connectors you can easily find on request "USB pinout" in Google.
-Please note that if you will make a cable based on the two different manufecturers, the colors of the wires may not match those shown in the picture.
+You can easily find USB pinout in Google.
+Please note that if you will make Y-cable from two noname cables, the colors of the wires may not match those shown in the picture.
 Use a multimeter to make sure the connections are correct.

 <img src="v2_splitter.png" alt="drawing" width="400"/>